A femoral hernia is a small, sometimes uncomfortable, lump in the upper groin that can need emergency surgery if it becomes blocked.

-A femoral hernia develops when fatty tissue or part of your intestine bulges through a weakness in the muscle of your abdominal wall.
-The lump can usually be pushed back quite easily.
+The muscle of your abdominal wall is normally strong enough to hold in your intestines and organs.
+A femoral hernia develops when fatty tissue or part of your intestine bulges through a weakness in the muscle of your abdominal wall, specifically in an area that lies just below and either side of your groin called the femoral canal.
+The femoral canal contains lymphatic vessels and a lymph node.
+The protruding lump caused by a femoral hernia can usually be pushed back quite easily.

-Femoral hernias are uncommon.
+Femoral hernias, also called femoroceles, are uncommon.
 One in 20 abdominal hernias is a femoral hernia.
-Both men and women can develop a femoral hernia but they’re more likely to occur in women, particularly older women.
+Both men and women can develop a femoral hernia but they’re more likely to occur in women, particularly older women, as women tend to have a wider pelvis and so a larger femoral canal.
 A femoral hernia rarely happens in children.

 A femoral hernia is usually the result of straining, perhaps because of: